pyfsi/coconut/coupling_components/solver_wrappers/abaqus/abaqus.md

 ```

 ### Note about the `ModelParts`
 The created "surfaces" and "node sets" for load input and displacement output respectively, correspond to ModelParts in the CoCoNuT code, a representation of the data used for the coupling.
 It is strongly advised to sub-divide to fluid-structure interaction interface intelligently, depending on the geometry.
 As a rule of thumb it can be said that a surfaces at two sides of a sharp corner should be assigned to a different ModelPart.
 As the interpolation is based on shortest distance, issues can arise at sharp corners.
 Those are avoided by having different ModelParts at each side of the corner.
 Another reason to do this is because the code cannot handle elements with two or more faces being part of the same ModelPart.
 This situation would occur if the surface contains corners.
 An example is an airfoil where the suction side and pressure side belong to the same ModelPart: elements at the trailing edge will have (a) face(s) at both the pressure side and suction side.
 Even when the code would allow this, interpolation mistakes become likely, as a geometrical node or load point on the suction side could have a nearest neighbour on the pressure side, causing that the wrong data is used for interpolation.

 ## Log files

 A general event log of the procedure can be found in the working directory, in a file named *`AbaqusSolver.log`*.
 For more detailed information on a certain time step, the .msg file written by Abaqus can be consulted.
 In CoCoNuT these are structured as follows: *`CSM_TimeA.msg`*, *`A`* being the time step.
-Typically multiple coupling iterations are done within each time steps, so these files get overwritten by each new coupling iteration in the same time step.
+Typically multiple coupling iterations are done within each time steps, so these .msg-files get overwritten by each new coupling iteration in the same time step.